-Notes: In the left panel we show the aggregate agricultural employment share (light grey dashed line) and the predicted agricultural share holdings regional agricultural shares at their 1880 level in the urban bias economy (solid orange line).
-This line is calculated as $\sum{r} s{rA1880}^{M} l{rI}^{M}$, where s{rA1}^{M} and l{rI}^{M} are the agricultural employment share and the population share of region r at time t in the urban bias economy.
-For comparison we also depict this object from the data (dark grey dashed line).
-In the right panel we show the cross-sectional distribution of agricultural employment shares between 1910 and 1970, both in the Quasi-Spaceless Model (solid lines) and in the data (dashed lines).
+Notes: In the left panel we show the aggregate agricultural employment share (light grey dashed line) and the across labor market reallocation component highlighted in equation (1), i.e. $\sum_r s{rA1880} (l_r - l{r1880})$, for the Quasi-Spaceless Model (solid orange line) and the data (dark grey dashed line).
+In the right panel we show the cross-sectional distribution of agricultural employment shares in 1910 and 1970, both in the Quasi-Spaceless Model (solid lines) and in the data (dashed lines).